petyakrzhelyazkova/Recres-Saucedemo-QA/Postman/README.md

 ## Content
 - `Reqres.in.postman_collection.json` - API test collection
 - `Reqres.in.postman_environment.json` - Environment variables
-- `windows-postman-run-and-report.bat` - Script for automatic run and Allure report generation
+- `windows-postman-run-and-report.bat` - Script for automatic run and HTML report generation
 - `/reports` - Folder for exported or generated reports

 ## How to Run